This is a repost. This article was first published on Aug 17, 2016

 Norway has been an enthusiastic ally in NATO since its beginning (1949).
 Sixty-six percent of its people currently support membership.
 The formerly peaceful country is now in the front-line for US nuclear strategy, and a spying central in the Artic.
 Norwegian fighter aircraft (along with Danish fighters) bombed the most targets in Libya in proportion to the number of planes involved.

 Most Swedes and Finns do not want in.
 Only 27% of Finns support joining NATO.
 The majority of Swedes have been opposed.
 Only 17% were for NATO in 2012.
 Today it is nip and tuck.

-Finland’s foreign policy story is different from others but it too is changing thanks to neo-liberalism and globalization.
-At the end of WW11, Finland rejected Marshall Aid, in deference to Soviet desires.
+Finland’s foreign policy story is different from others but it too is changing thanks to neoliberalism and globalization.
+At the end of WWII, Finland rejected Marshall Plan aid, in deference to Soviet desires.
 The Soviet Union invaded Finland during the Second World War, hoping to prevent a Nazi German advance from the neighboring country.
 Finland was not occupied by Russians and declared neutrality in 1945.
 Nevertheless, the US clandestinely aided the social democratic party financially.

 Finland’s military is geared for defense only, although troops have served in UN peacekeeping operations in areas where the US-NATO have led invasions.
 It has sent hundreds of soldiers to Kosovo, and it lost two soldiers in Afghanistan on ISAF missions.